Kong/docs.konghq.com/app/_hub/seifchen/kong-path-whitelist/index.md

 desc: Determine if the path is in the path whitelist, if not, return 403

 description: |

-  Determine if the path is in the path whitelist, if not, return 403 Support regex.
+  Add Kong Path White List to a Service or a Route or consumer with paths.
+The plugin will check the path is in the path whitelist, if not return 403.

 support_url: https://github.com/seifchen/kong-path-whitelist/issues